juanparati/MyBackup/README.md

 - copy (Copy a file)
 - delete_old (Delete an old file).

+## Environment variables

+It's possible to use environment variables as part of the configuration.

+Environment variables can be defined using the following pattern "%env(KEY:DEFAULT_VALUE)%".

+Example:

+      password: '%env(DB_PASSWORD:secret)%'

+In the previous example the "password" is taken from the environment variable "DB_PASSWORD" and in case the variable is undefined the default value "secret" is used.

+The default value is optional.

+### Cast environment variables

+It's also possible to cast the environment values.

+Example:

+      compress: '%env(bool->COMPRESS)%'

+In the previous example the "COMPRESS" environment variable is taken and cast as boolean.

+The following casts are available:

+- string (Default)
+- bool (When variable is equal to "true" or 1 then is cast as true)
+- int
+- float
+- json (Convert a JSON string into an array)

+In the following example we can provide the connection details using one environment variable:

+      connection: '%env(json->CONNECTION)%'

+the "CONNECTION" environment variable can have a value like the following one:

+      CONNECTION={"driver":"mysql","host":"localhost","port":3306,"username":"root","password":"secret"}

 ## Placeholders

 File names can be automatically generated using placeholders.
 The following placeholders are available: